harrylh/golang_note/README.md

 * new(something) : create a 0 filled something and return a pointer to it.
    make(something) : create a something with specified length and return something (not a pointer). make() is only used for slice/channel/map
 * exec.Command("/bin/sh", "-c", "pwd")
-  *  output is "/"
   * exec.Command() will fork/exec to excute 1st parm.  exec.Command("ls -al") //return could not find command